Bouldering and Climbing

 Competition experience: Flits Project Edition at Bossche Boulders

-The summer holidays are behind us, and this is immediately reflected in the bouldering competition calendar.
-Competitions are once again filling climbing gyms throughout the Netherlands.
+The holidays are behind us, and this is immediately reflected in the bouldering competition calendar.
+This is review of Flits comp.

 Read More